• Skip to primary navigation

 Print Pin

-Moist and fluffy rhubarb muffins studded with tart home-grown rhubarb and sweet white chocolate chunks, a flavour match made in heaven!
+These rhubarb and white chocolate muffins are super moist and fluffy, packed with tangy rhubarb and sweet white chocolate—it’s a match made in muffin heaven!

 Course Snack